Fall 2015 Enrollment

 Book in Common

-All incoming freshman are required to complete a reading assignment prior to arriving on campus.
-The point of the assignment is to create a shared, academic experience among all first year students.
-The reading, known as Book in Common, eases students into college-level academics and encourages the development of critical thinking skills.
-Through a series of related events and programs, students engage in conversation about the book’s topic over the span of their freshman year.
+All incoming freshmen are required to complete a reading assignment prior to arriving on campus.
+The point of the assignment is to create a shared, academic experience among all first-year students.
+The reading, known as Book in Common, eases students into college-level academics while encouraging the development of critical thinking skills.
+Through a series of related events and programs, students engage in conversation about the book’s topic throughout the span of their freshman year.
 Faculty work closely with students to explore ideas and themes present within the text.

-Essay Contest: Every year, Louisville hosts an essay contest connected to the Book in Common reading.
-The essay can only be 500 words, so students must practice conveying their ideas in a concise, yet compelling manner.
+Every year, Louisville hosts an essay contest connected to the Book in Common reading.
+The essay can only be 500 words, so students must practice conveying their ideas in a concise yet compelling manner.
 All submissions are reviewed by faculty and staff, and one winner is chosen to receive a $350 scholarship.

-Are you ready to see the world?
-University of Louisville provides plenty of study abroad options to its students, so all you have to do is select a program and go!
-There are countless benefits to education abroad.
+University of Louisville provides plenty of study abroad options to its students, encouraging all of its students to take advantage of the countless benefits that come with an education abroad.
 Participants gain skills in areas like in cross-cultural communication, independent living, and foreign language.
 Programs vary in length, interest, and type.
-Louisville offers opportunities in exchange, third party provider programs, short term study abroad, and direct enroll.
+Louisville offers opportunities in exchange, third-party provider programs, short-term study abroad, and direct enroll.

 Exchange: There are currently three exchange programs at Louisville.
 Students can chose from France, Japan, and Germany.
 An exchange program involves a partnership between a foreign institution and the University of Louisville.
 When one Louisville student studies at a partner university, a student from that university comes to Louisville to study.